 I’m a nice Dutch person, one of those people whose parents put a big burden on their kids by raising them to be good and honest and not lie.
 I mean, this is not easy all the time.
 I never had the fun of shoplifting a pack of gum as a kid.
 I don’t have a towel in my house with a hotel name on it because I never stole anything out of a hotel room that wasn’t meant for the taking.
 I never snoop in people’s medicine cabinets; it wouldn’t even occur to me.
 If I break something, I fess up and pay if required.
-Truly, I am een heilig boontje, a goody-goody as they say in America.
+Truly, I am een heilig boontje, as they say in my native Holland, a goody-goody as they say in America.
 It’s a miracle I have any friends.

 So what’s up with the Italian toilet?
 Okay, here’s the story: Just picture us now, my man and I, on vacation in Italy to rest up from the stresses of our expat life in Armenia.
 We’re cruising around the boot of Italy in a rented car.
 It’s a beautiful September day.
 We’re totally charmed by the lovely old towns we’ve seen in the last couple of days.
 We’re in a good mood.
 We love the South of Italy.

 In the evening we find a hotel on the Adriatic coast that is still open.
 Many places are closed because the tourist season is already over.
 Unfortunately the place severely annoys us with its pretentious ambiance and the haughty attitude of the signora behind the counter.
 Southern Italians are lovely people, but this specimen is not one of them.